-As a Comm Lead student, you are classified as a self-sustaining (a.k.a. fee-based) student at the University of Washington.
-This designation means that you pay per credit and that there is no difference between in-state and out-of-state tuition rates.
+In all Communication Leadership degree programs, you are classified as a self-sustaining or “fee-based” student at the University of Washington.
+This means that you pay per credit and that there is no difference between in-state and out-of-state tuition rates.

-In addition to paying per credit, students are responsible for certain fees.
+In addition to paying per credit, students are responsible for additional fees.
 Fees are paid to UW Professional and Continuing Education (UW PCE) unless otherwise indicated.

-- UW PCE registration fee: $45 each quarter in which you are registered
+- UW PCE Registration fee: $55 each quarter in which you are registered

-- UW technology fee: Based on the number of credits you’re taking.
-Ranges from $11-$38 (for 5 credits this fee is currently $27)
+- UW Technology fee: Based on the number of credits you’re taking.
+Ranges from $7-$22 (for 5 credits this fee is currently $16)

-- Other mandatory fees, including the UW Services & Activities fee: Based on the number of credits you’re taking.
-Ranges from $68-$238 (for 5 credits this fee is currently $170)
+- UW Services & Activities fee: Based on the number of credits you’re taking.
+Ranges from $46-$163 (for 5 credits this fee is currently $117)

-In summary, tuition and fees for a full-time graduate student for 2018-2019 is $7695 per quarter ($23,085 for the academic year) for domestic students, and $7740 per quarter ($23,220 for the academic year) for international students.
-International students are required to have health insurance.
+In total, tuition and fees for a full-time graduate student (taking 10 credits) for 2023-2024 is $8,578 per quarter or $25,734 for the academic year.
+International students are also required to have health insurance.
 UW offers its own International Student Health Insurance Plan (ISHIP).

 For U.S. citizens and eligible non-citizens, the FAFSA is how you apply for federal student aid.
 At the graduate level, assistance comes primarily in the form of student loans.
 The priority deadline is January 15, but you can still apply after that date.
-Please note it can take about 12 weeks after you submit the FAFSA for you to receive an offer of aid from the UW Office of Student Financial Aid, so submit ASAP and then be patient!
+Please note it can take about 12 weeks after you submit the FAFSA for you to receive an offer of aid from the UW Office of Student Financial Aid, so please submit as soon as possible.

-Note: When communicating with the Office of Student Financial Aid, please always be sure to indicate you are a student in a fee-based program, as this is an important distinction in financial aid matters.
+Note: When communicating with the Office of Student Financial Aid, please always be sure to indicate you are a student in a fee-based program to avoid confusion.